semomat/traktor-kontrol-screen-mods/README.md

 This repository is all about modding your S5/S8 Screens.
-All of my work is heavily based on https://github.com/ErikMinekus/traktor-kontrol-screens   as well as https://www.native-instruments.com/forum/threads/s8-s5-display-mods.288222/  (Native Instruments Forum User "Sydes")
+All of my work is heavily based on https://github.com/ErikMinekus/traktor-kontrol-screens   as well as https://www.native-instruments.com/forum/threads/s8-s5-display-mods.288222/  (Native Instruments Forum User "Sydes").

- - So credits to these two awesome guys!!!
+So credits to these two awesome guys!!!

 I looked at both of their great work and combined/rearranged their screens and functions so that it bests fits my DJing style and what I would like to see on the hardware screens.